jakejgordon/Universal-Analytics-For-DotNet/README.md

    "10");
 ```

-You can also push an event with a user id without creating a UserId:
+You can also push an event with a user id without using UserId:
 ```
 var analyticsEvent = eventFactory.MakeUniversalAnalyticsEvent(
    // This is the client id.
 To specify a user id as a string, this must be null.